tildearrow/furnace/doc/1-intro/glossary.md

 **period**: the length of a repeating waveform. as frequency rises, the period shortens.

-**periodic noise**: an approximation of random noise generated algorithmically.
+**periodic noise**: an approximation of random noise generated algorithmically with an LFSR.
 - the period is the number of values generated until the algorithm repeats itself.

 **phase reset**: to restart a waveform at its initial value.